miniwinwm/BluePillDemo/BluePillDemo_I2C_MAX30102_Pulse_Oximeter/readme.txt

 This project uses the Blue Pill board to connect to a MAX30102 pulse oximeter sensor mounted on a break out board by I2C.
 This sensor can detect harbeats and blood oxygen saturation.
-It outputs the results as a SpO2 percentage (peripheral blood oxidation level) and hear rate in beats per minute to a serial terminal at 115200 baud.
+It outputs the results as a SpO2 percentage (peripheral blood oxidation level) and heart rate in beats per minute to a serial terminal at 115200 baud.
 Also connected is a LED which flashes with the detected heartbeat.

 These sensors are quite picky about your finger being placed correctly and without